NREL/SAInt_HELICS_interface/README.md

 ## User guide on how to setup SAInt_HELICS interface on Visual Studio
+This *SAInt_HELICS_interface* project runs electricity and gas networks that are coupled through gas-fired power plants using the HELICS co-simulation platform.
+The two networks are modeled as independent federates on SAInt software.
+The values and messages are exchanged between the two federates, during the co-simulation via the HELICS platform.
+Three case studies (Demo-base, Demo-Alternate, and Belgian), each of them with two different scenarios (normal and compressor outage) are included in this project.
+The case studies on the demo network can be simulated using the SAInt demo version.
+However, the cases on the Belgian gas and electric networks are beyond the capacity of the SAInt demo version.

-This user guide describes the steps for setting up and running the SAInt_HELICS_interface on Visual Studio.
+This user guide describes the steps for setting up and running the *SAInt_HELICS_interface* project on *Visual Studio*.
 It is divided into four sections.
 #### a) Clone the SAInt_HELICS_interface to your working space
   1. Open visual studio.
   2. Go to the *Team* tab and then *Manage Connections*.
 Alternatively, you can also directly access this by opening the *Team Explorer* from the *View* tab.
 Also, open the *Solution Explorer* from the *View* tab if it is not opened.